VarunPro23/F20GA/Interactive/README.md

 ***Lighting***

 There is a light included in the scene.
-I have written code to move the position of the light, to show the different lighting on the models.
+I have written code to move the position of the light along the x and y axes, to show the different lighting on the models.

 ***Interaction within scene***